A Look at How Oregon’s Unemployment Rate Is CalculatedMay 31, 2022

 The CPS employment and unemployment levels are modeled separately using the signal-plus-noise form.
 There are four models used to derive Oregon’s labor force estimates each month – a model for each signal component and a model for each noise component.
 The employment and unemployment models are developed for Oregon by BLS statisticians using data back to 1976 that are specific to Oregon.
 The noise models account for the problem of autocorrelated errors and changing reliability in the state CPS data.

 Time series models create better estimates of the true labor market situation than the volatile survey of households can provide.
 The second graph shows how the model improves the estimate of the CPS unemployment rate found on the first graph.
-The model estimates do not contain the large, volatile swings that are present in the CPS monthly data, as the modeling and filtering process reduces the influence of survey error on the unemployment rate.
+Unless a level shift is detected, the model estimates do not contain the large, volatile swings that are present in the CPS monthly data, as the modeling and filtering process reduces the influence of survey error on the unemployment rate.
 The use of time series models provides a cost-effective way to increase the reliability of state CPS data, as these can be used to reduce monthly volatility that would otherwise have to result from a costly CPS sample expansion.

 Model-Based and Smoothed Seasonal Adjustment

 There are two versions of the unemployment rate published for Oregon each month.
 One is Oregon’s nonseasonally adjusted unemployment rate.
 The other is the seasonally adjusted unemployment rate.
-The seasonally adjusted unemployment rate reflects an adjustment for short-term, recurring seasonal events and a further procedure that smoothes irregular fluctuations from the data.
-The purpose of seasonal adjustment is to remove short run fluctuations from the data so longer run fluctuations related to the business cycle (the trend) can be more easily analyzed.
+The seasonally adjusted unemployment rate reflects an adjustment for short-term, recurring seasonal events and a further procedure that smooths irregular fluctuations from the data.
+The purpose of seasonal adjustment is to remove short-run fluctuations from the data so longer-run fluctuations related to the business cycle (the trend) can be more easily analyzed.

 Economic time series data often exhibit seasonal fluctuations, movements in the data that recur during a specific time period each year.
 For example, the winter months in Oregon exhibit higher periods of unemployment while the summer months exhibit lower periods of unemployment.
 These higher and lower periods of unemployment are a product of the weather (or season), and obscure the underlying direction of unemployment.